Wilfred/difftastic/README.md

 number of changes, and can use a lot of memory.
 This might be solved by A* search.

-Replacing top-level expressions.
-If you delete a function and write a completely different new one, difftastic will show the small number of common tokens between them.

 Comments.
 Small changes can show big diffs.

 ## Non-goals